On 7 July 2018, our Maker Family was awarded the Jesse Ketchum Award by the Royal Astronomical Society of Canada, Toronto.

 We received the Award for our project: Solar-X for measuring the changes occurring during the 2017 Total Solar Eclipse.
 In particular we measured the changes occurring in temperature, visible light, infrared, ultraviolet and solar output.

 Solar-X had a built-in power source, SD card data storage, and real-time clock.
 This meant it ran autonomously while we took other observations during the eclipse.

 We had collected over 20,000 data lines with over 140,000 individual measurements using Solar-X. We used Excel for analyzing the data.
 We used statistical tools to remove the extraneous readings and reduce the errors in our analysis.

-The Analysis from our Solar-X experiment received front page coverage in Toronto Metro newspaper and other publications.
+The Analysis from our Solar-X experiment received front-page coverage in the Toronto Metro newspaper and other publications.